 Which aims to reframe our understanding of American history.
 By placing slavery and its continuing legacy at the center of our national narrative.
 This new book expands on that work.

 Weaving together eighteen essays.
 That explores the legacy of slavery in present-day America.
-With thirty-six poems and works of fiction that illuminate key moments of oppression.
-Struggle, and resistance.
+With thirty-six poems and works of fiction that illuminate crucial moments of oppression.
+Struggle and resistance.

 The essays show how the inheritance of 1619.
 Reaches into every part of contemporary American society.
 From politics, music, diet, traffic, and citizenship.
 To capitalism, religion, and our democracy itself.